Description

 - Attend 72 hours of core training sessions

-- Complete required reading and assignments
+- Complete all required reading and assignments

-- Document supervised births and postpartum support
+- Document attended births and postpartum support

 Upon completion, graduates receive:

-- Professional doula certification
+- Professional Doula Certification

 - Business startup support: One year free listing on the GBDN Directory